salesforcecli/plugin-deploy-retrieve-metadata/messages/deploy.metadata.md

 The source you deploy overwrites the corresponding metadata in your org.
 This command doesn’t attempt to merge your source with the versions in your org.

 To run the command asynchronously, set --wait to 0, which immediately returns the job ID.
 This way, you can continue to use the CLI.
-By default the command waits to finish no matter how long the deployment takes.

 To deploy multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
 The same syntax applies to --manifest and --source-dir.